MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P17-Bonus-Stage/content.md

 - `GameScene.level(1)` Loads level 1
 - `GameScene.level(2)` Loads level 2

+Here are some ideas.

+- Make a button for each level in the `MainMenu` scene.
+Set the action for these buttons to load different levels.
+Make a level for each button.
+You'll need to be able to get back to the Main Menu from Game Scene.
+A button would make this easy.
+- Count the number of seals in a level when the level loads.
+You can count the seals that are destroyed in the `removeSeal()` method.
+When the count gets to 0 you can load the next level.
+Using a class property to keep track of the current level would make this easy.
+- Combine the two ideas above.
+You can disable buttons for levels that are not available. `MSButtonNode` has a `state` property, one of the enum values is `disabled`.
+You can check the current level and enable buttons to make the appropriate levels enabled.

 # Catapult physics

 The catapult arm physics could be improved.